postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 ### Why use Workspaces?

 We designed Workspaces to help better organize collections when you collaborate with others.
-Let's examine a typical scenario of how Workspaces makes collaboration in Postman to manage.
+Let's examine a typical scenario of how Workspaces makes collaboration in Postman easier.

 Let's say you are working on two projects: Deep Space 9 and Voyager.
 You have several personal collections that belong not only to projects Deep Space 9 and Voyager, but to other projects, too.